vanng822/pagination/README.md

 Wrapper for create instance of classes above

 ### pagination.TemplateEngine.parse(str, options)
+See pagination.TemplateEngine.compile bellow

 ### pagination.TemplateEngine.compile(str, options)
+`str` Template string
+`options` object which can contains .open .close .cache and .id

 ## Options
 Object to pass to paginator classes (second argument when using create function)